PlaidCloud/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

 Scaling does not increase cluster performance nor capability.
 A general rule is not to scale up or down etcd clusters.
 Do not configure any auto scaling groups for etcd clusters.
-It is highly recommended to always run a static five-member etcd cluster for production Kubernetes clusters at any officially supported scale.
+It is highly recommended to always run a static five-member etcd cluster for production PlaidCloud clusters at any officially supported scale.

 A reasonable scaling is to upgrade a three-member cluster to a five-member